aidenfmunro/HashTable/README.md

 | 8 | `ROL` | 5009 | 5.8 | 13.76 |
 | 9 | `FNV` | 5009 | 5.8 | 9.73 |

+**Conclusion** Write about dispersion more.
+FIXME.
+If the mean value is low, then the it won't be cache-friendly which is one of the reasons, the main question is finding a hash function that won't create any collisions.
+If the mean value is high, then the amount of collision will be high as well meaning that finding elements will be slower.
+PUT THIS IN THE BEGINNING

 # Part 2.
 Optimizations

 ## Modulo operator.
 Inline assembly

-The modulo operator `%` is expensive because the instruction `idiv` in x86 is used and the ramainder is stored in `RDX` (for  64-bit mode).
+The modulo operator `%` is expensive because the instruction `idiv` in x86 is used and the remainder is stored in `RDX` (for  64-bit mode).
 We can optimize this, but the hash table size has to be 2^n.
 In this case we can use bitwise `and` with a 2^n - 1 bit mask.

 ```
 x mod 2^n <=> x & (2^n - 1)